RohanPoojary/gomq/README.md

 Gomq is an in-memory message broker.
 The behaviour is similar to rabbitmq.
 Hence provides subscription to topics based on pattern match.

-Gomq being a message broker it is thread safe and is Interface based.
+Gomq being a message broker is thread safe and underlyingly uses custom implementation of unbounded queue.
-Thereby allowing easy testing.
+Hence no blocking should be observed while writing.

-Currently supports Go 1.15+.
+Supports Go 1.15+.

 # Installation
 ```shell script